pip-services3-node/pip-services3-data-node/README.md

 npm install pip-services3-data-node --save
 ```

-For example, you need to implement persistence for a data object defined as following.
+As an example, lets implement persistence for the following data object.

 ```typescript
 import { IIdentifiable } from 'pip-services3-commons-node';